 What if I get sick or injured during my trip?

-Minor Illnesses: If you’re not sick enough to see a doctor but need a medical professional’s input, you can call our 24-hour Nurse Helpline.
+Minor Illness: If you’re not sick enough to see a doctor but need a medical professional’s input, you can call our 24-hour Nurse Helpline.
 While not every illness or injury warrants a trip to the ER or doctor’s office, it’s always smart to be cautious and talk to a nurse any time you’re not feeling well.

 Major Illness or Injury: If you’re faced with an emergency medical situation, call us and we’ll locate a medical facility in your destination that can provide you with adequate care.
 We can even arrange for a medical evacuation to get you to a better hospital or to your hospital of choice back home if you need ongoing care.